-ScheduleOnce provide robust functionality for automatically distributing bookings to Team members according to rules you define.
-Rules can be defined for Master pages using Rule-based assignment.
+With ScheduleOnce, you can automatically distribute bookings to Team members according to rules you define.
+You can define specific rules for Master pages using Rule-based assignment.
 Rules can either be Dynamic or Static.

-- With Dynamic rules, bookings are assigned according to rules created for each Event type, regardless of the existing associations between Booking pages and Event types.
-Dynamic rules created on a Master page determine who can provide each Event type, whether a specific Booking page or a member of a Resource pool.
+With Dynamic rules, bookings are assigned according to rules you create for each Event type, regardless of the existing associations between Booking pages and Event types.
+This means that you can offer any Event type on your Master page.

 Which rule type is right for you?

-- You want to use the Find member by time distribution method.
+You should only use Static rules if you want to use the Find member by time distribution method.
 With Find member by time, Customers visiting your page will first select a time, and then be presented with the Booking pages available at that time.